DGreat49251/DGreat49251/README.md

 <h3>About me:-</h3>

 - 🔭 Intern at CodeSpeedy Technologies Pvt.
 Ltd as a Python Programmer.
+- 🔭 Intern at System and Methods Inc. as a Web Developer.
 - 🔭 Competitive Programming Lead at Codechef AUK Chapter.
+- 🌱 I’m currently looking forward to grow as a Software Developer.
-- 🌱 I’m currently looking forward to learn Back-End Development.
+- 🌱 I’m currently looking forward to explore Research and Analytics.
 - 💬 Ask me about ...
 Life, Career and Programming in C, C++, Java & Python.
 - 📫 How to reach me:-